ramzibou0735/aerial-autonomy-stack/README.md

 Ardupilot Interface
 - Implement ardupilot/mavros interface (check if 4.6.2 is still the latest stable release)

+- Remove part 3 development and include it to part 2 simulation

 - Make sure that for all maps, all vehicles, a simple autonomous takeoff + loiter + landing example works with up to 3 vehicles